 If you want to have a say in what happens to your money and other assets after you die then you need to make a will.
-How much does a will cost?
-The answer can vary, depending on your own circumstances and who sorts out the paperwork.
+But how much it costs to make a will can vary, depending on your own circumstances and who sorts out the paperwork.
+So let’s take a closer look at what’s involved.

 What is a will?